hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/055_Source_and_Sink_Connectors/020_File_and_Socket.md

 The
 [`Sources.files()`](http://docs.hazelcast.org/docs/jet/latest-dev/javadoc/com/hazelcast/jet/Sinks.html#files-java.lang.String-com.hazelcast.jet.function.DistributedFunction-java.nio.charset.Charset-boolean-)
 sink writes output to several files in the configured directory.
-Each undelying processor writes to its own file to avoid contention.
+Each underlying processor writes to its own file to avoid contention.

 The file sink only guarantees that items have been flushed to the operating system on a snapshot, but it doesn't guarantee that the